Dr. Justin J. Blasko

 Later, Dr. Blasko began his public school career in the Lake Washington School District where he taught 1st, 3rd, and 5th grades.
 It was during these years as a teacher that he set a firm foundation in standards-based education and learned the critical role of classroom-based formative assessment and the importance of strong professional learning communities.
 Dr. Blasko earned his Master’s Degree in Educational Leadership at City University and completed the requirements for a Washington State Principal’s Certification.
 During these studies, he served as a Dean of Students/Teacher on Special Assignment (TOSA) split between Christa McAuliffe and Margaret Mead Elementary Schools in Sammamish, Washington.

 Over the next ten years, Dr. Blasko was the principal of three schools in two districts: Ben Rush Elementary, Sultan Elementary, and Samantha Smith Elementary.
 Each of these leadership positions provided unique challenges and opportunities to meet the needs of all students.
 It also allowed him to see the amazing things teachers do for their students and the importance of partnering with communities to support these efforts.
 In 2009, he completed the requirements for his superintendent credential, and he joined the Monroe School District as the Executive Director of Human Resources in the summer of 2010.
 He then went on to earn his Doctorate in Education at Seattle Pacific University.
 His dissertation focused on the influence of aligned superintendent and school board governance on student achievement.
 In 2016, he was named the Assistant Superintendent of Learning and Teaching.

 On February 10, 2020, the Monroe School Board selected Dr. Blasko as the next superintendent of the Monroe School District.
-“The past twenty-five years serving as a teacher, a principal, and a central office leader as well as my continued educational pursuits have prepared me for this role.
+“The past twenty-five years serving as a teacher, a principal, and a central office leader--as well as my continued educational pursuits--have prepared me for this role.
 My local roots enhance my commitment to provide the best educational experience for all of our students.
 I look forward to working together to achieve great things here in the Monroe School District,” summarized Dr. Blasko.